ViewComponent/view_component/README.md

 end
 ```

-Then the previews will be available in <http://localhost:3000/rails/components/test_component/with_default_title>
+The previews will be available in <http://localhost:3000/rails/components/test_component/with_default_title>
 and <http://localhost:3000/rails/components/test_component/with_long_title>.

 Previews will use your application's layout `app/views/layouts/application`.
 But you can also use any other layout from your app to render the preview.